 With 0-RTT resumption, the client can send an HTTP request in the first round-trip on prior connections because the cryptographic keys between the client and server have already been negotiated — data sent on the first flight is called early data.

-The diagram below shows how the HTTP/2 and HTTP/3 stacks compare in terms of connection setup:
+The diagram below shows how the H2 and H3 stacks compare in terms of connection setup:

-• If you use HTTP/2 with TLS v1.2, the client can send the first HTTP request in the fourth round-trip.
+- If you use HTTP2 with TLS 1.2, the client can send the first HTTP request in the fourth round-trip.

-• With HTTP/2 and TLS v1.3, the first request for application data can be sent in the third or second (on prior connections) round-trip.
+- With HTTP2 and TLS 1.3, the first request for application data can be sent in the third or second (on prior connections) round-trip.

-• With HTTP/3 and QUIC, which includes TLS v1.3 by default, the first HTTP request is sent in the second or first (on prior connections) round-trip.
+- With HTTP3 and QUIC, which includes TLS 1.3 by default, the first HTTP request is sent in the second or first (on prior connections) round-trip.

 As the HTTP/3 protocol stack has a different structure than HTTP/2, it removes HTTP/2's biggest performance problem: head-of-line (HoL) blocking.
 This issue happens when a packet is dropped on an HTTP/2 connection.
 Until the lost packet is retransmitted, the entire data transfer process stops and all the packets have to wait on the network, which leads to longer page load times.